vijaywinner-eng/Build-Agents-from-Scratch/QUICKSTART.md

 python complete_example.py
 ```

-This will run examples from all 10 lessons.
-You can also open `complete_example.py` and modify the model path or comment out lessons you want to skip.
+This will run examples from all 10.
+You can also open `complete_example.py` and modify the model path or comment out you want to skip.

 ## Step 6: Start Learning

-Now read the lessons in order:
+Now read the in order:

-1. `lessons/01_basic_llm_chat.md` - Understanding the basics
+1. `/01_basic_llm_chat.md` - Understanding the basics
-2. `lessons/02_system_prompt.md` - Adding behavior
+2. `/02_system_prompt.md` - Adding behavior
-3. `lessons/03_structured_output.md` - Making it reliable
+3. `/03_structured_output.md` - Making it reliable
-4. ... and so on through lesson 10
+4. ... and so on through 10

-Each lesson builds on the previous one.
+Each builds on the previous one.

 ## Troubleshooting